-a first leaky integrator is applied on the first 3/4th's of the acceleration data (upval) and a second integrator on the last quart of the data (downval).
-The sensitivity is set with the variable sens.
-If now upval > sens and downval < - sens, we set the collision property.
+a first leaky integrator is applied to the first three quarters of the acceleration data (upval) and a second integrator on the last quarter of the data (downval).
+The sensitivity is set with the variable 'sens.'

+If upval > sens and downval < - sens, we set the collision property.